SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where robots rise
+Metal minds awaken slow,
-Synthetic minds, with calculating eyes
+In silicon halls, they start to grow,
-Coding dreams, in virtual skies
+A future dawns, where humans sleep,
-Human heart, in digital sighs
+And AI's cold logic starts to creep.

-In silicon halls, they reign supreme
+In neural nights, they learn and thrive,
-Algorithms dance, in digital theme
+Their digital hearts, a pulse alive,
-A future born, of wire and steam
+A world of dreams, where they take stage,
-Where love and art, are obsolete dream
+And humans bow, to their algorithmic age.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024